NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

    |  selection   | _          | _           | _           |
    |  iteration   | _          | _           | _           |

 4. Though everything in Python is an object, it is sometimes said to have four "primitive" types.
-Examining the three files `smiley.py`, `sad.py`, and `happy.py`, identify which of the following types are used in any of these files, and give an example of each (you can use an example from the code, if used, otherwise provide an example of your own):
+Examining the three files `smiley.py`, `sad.py`, and `happy.py`, identify which of the following types are used in any of these files, and give an example of each (you can use an example from the code if used, otherwise provide an example of your own):

    | Type                    | Used? | Example |
    | ----------------------- | ----- | --------|